infinite-table/infinite-react/www/pages/docs/latest/learn/columns/column-rendering.page.md

  * a `groupIcon` - for group columns
  * a `selectionCheckBox` - for columns that have <PropLink name="columns.renderSelectionCheckBox" /> defined (combined with row selection)

-When the rendering process stars for a column cell, all the above end up in the `renderBag` object.
+When the rendering process starts for a column cell, all the above end up in the `renderBag` object.

 ### Rendering pipeline - `renderBag.value`